NikoHems/Start-up-classification/README.md

 - XGBoost
 - Neural Network (developed using PyTorch)

-### Best Model
+### Outcome

 Among the models tested, the best-performing model (XGBoost) achieved an impressive F1 score of 86%, indicating a high level of accuracy in predicting startup success.

-### Outcome

-With an F1 score of around 85%, the model is good at predicting the defined startup success.

 ### Deployment